hanebox/ekphos/README.md

 3. Make your changes
 4. Submit a PR to the `main` branch

+---

 ## Disclaimer

-This project is in an early development stage, so there will be frequent unexpected breaking changes throughout the pre-release, but things should remain usable throughout this stage.
+This project is in an early development stage.
+There may be frequent unexpected breaking changes throughout the pre-release, but things should remain usable throughout this stage.

 ## Socials

-We don't have socials yet, but things are open for discussion, go create a discussion in this repo for how socials should be done
+We don't have socials yet, but things are open for discussion.
+Feel free to create a discussion in this repo.

 ## License